ESoapW/fibonacci_project/readMe.md

 docker run -p 3000:3000 -it fib_project:v1
 ```

 3. The docker image is currently ran as a container.
-This is because we need to install Node Version Manager, which is very difficult to install in the Dockerfile, because it requires to update .bashrc file.
-Run the following command in terminal, the terminal is attached to the docker container now.
+Run the following command in terminal, the terminal should be attached to the docker container now.
 ```
 cd fibonacci_project/project/